MartinvonBerg/wp_post_map_view_simple/readme.txt

 *   08.11.2021
 *   Added 'tab: false' for Safari to open the pop-ups of single tours.

+= 0.9.0 =
+*   16.11.2021
+*   Rework for flexible icons and groups provided by php script. tours are now passed to JS as variable.

 == Upgrade Notice ==

 There is no need to upgrade just yet.